 Implied volatility is a metric that forecasts the likelihood of movement in a security’s price.
 IV is quite useful in projecting a few things, such as future price moves, supply and demand, and pricing options contracts.

 Implied volatility is often used to price options contracts—high implied volatility results in options with higher premiums and vice versa.
 It’s where we determine IV crush.

 Furthermore, when the perceived uncertainty of a stock’s price increases, we see a rise in demand for option contracts in that security.
 That was a mouthful, I know.

 When this plan happens, the extrinsic value of the options increases in value.
 And this translates to a rise in implied volatility.
 Typically, this scenario plays out as a company’s earnings date gets closer.

 Typically, an IV crush happens when the market goes from a period or an event of unknown information to a period or an event of general information.

 In simpler terms, IV rises in anticipation of an event and falls after the event.
 I would say the best example of this is an upcoming earnings event.
 We tend to keep an eye on these types of things in our live trading room.

 Companies are veiled in secrecy, yet we get a glimpse under the veil during earnings day.
 Public companies release their earnings every quarter, and market participants eagerly anticipate this date.

 This is why implied volatility in options tends to pick up before the “big” announcement and decrease significantly immediately after the announcement.

-Generally speaking, if the market participants think the actual earnings will be higher than expected, they will buy calls hoping to profit from the announcement.
+If the market participants think the actual earnings will be higher than expected, they will buy calls, hoping to profit from the announcement.

 In other words, the combination of call and put buyers push up volatility in anticipation of actual earnings “surprise.”
 Finally, one earnings day comes, and earnings are released.
 These trades are closed – and closed very quickly.

 The combined result of the selling lowers volatility – hence, The IV Crush.
 However, a striking feature of all this selling is a steep decline in the option’s value.